PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 You can read more about it in [this article](https://css-tricks.com/svg-fragment-identifiers-work/)

 From here it's up to you to decide how you want to incorporate this into your project.
 Do you build the sprite file yourself?
 Alternatively you can use a command line tool, like [svg-sprite](https://www.npmjs.com/package/svg-sprite), to build the sprite file for you.
 Another option is you can try to make it a part of your project's build.

+#### Coloring SVG Sprites

+If the [CSS Mask](#coloring-external-svg-icons-using-css-mask) option is not for you then you can change the fill color of the icons inside the sprite file.
+We can gain an efficiency here where each icon (or rather its paths) is only defined once and then can be referenced multiple times taking advantage of SVG's `<use>` tag and applying different fill colors.

 ### Wrap up